This article was updated. Jump to Update 1. Update 2. Update 3.

 A small detail which impressed me a lot (besides the great graphics in Fallout 3) is how they did their worn edges.

 In the top part of the image below you can see a very nice broken stone.
 I think it looks really cool and “high poly”.
-But if you look at it form the side, you see, that the stone geometry IS pretty low poly (middle part of the image)…
+But if you look at it from the side, you see, that the stone geometry IS pretty low poly (middle part of the image)…

 If you look at it from the very near, you can see, that they have a really low poly geometry and two textures on it: the “smooth” stone and the broken edge.
-And to hide the hard transition between them – or let’s say – to create a nice transition, they placed these normal mapped holes.
+And to hide the hard transition between them — or let’s say — to create a pleasant transition, they placed these normal mapped holes.

-Further i checked out the textures of the edges.
+Further, I checked out the textures of the edges.
 Interesting to say, that Fallout uses half the size of the diffuse map for their normal maps.
-That’s why in the next image the resolution of diffuse-/normal map is different.
-Also I marked which part of the texture is visible in my screenshot.
+That’s why in the next image, the resolution of diffuse-/normal map is different.
+Also, I marked which part of the texture is visible in my screenshot.

 By the way, they save their specular map into the alpha channel of the normal map.
 In the case of these decals, the specular is totally white.
 I wonder why they just don’t add an alpha channel then.
-Normally when a texture doesn’t hold a alpha channel, the return value is 1.0 which means “white”.
-But I’m sure there is some good point i just can’t see.
+Normally when a texture doesn’t hold an alpha channel, the return value is 1.0 which means “white”.
+But I’m sure there is some good point I just can’t see.

 Let’s talk about the decals.
 Throttlekitty mentioned that they use decals in a combination with parallax mapping.
 About the last point I’m not sure, because normally you need a height map for parallax mapping (in addition to the normal map, at least what this article says) and this doesn’t seem the case.